AdobeDocs/analytics-platform.en/help/admin/ip-addresses.md

 solution: Customer Journey Analytics
 feature: Basics
 ---
-# IPs and domains used by Customer Journey Analytics
+# IP addresses used by Customer Journey Analytics

 Some firewall configurations block IP addresses originating from Adobe's data collection servers or servers responsible for accessing data.
 You can use this list of ranges to alter your organization's firewall settings to allow access and to send data from within your organization.
 This page includes both inbound systems (such as data collection) and outbound systems (such as data feeds) that Adobe uses.